harshinharshi/AI-agent-lecture/README.md

 # 🚀 **30-Hour AI Agent Study Plan**

-*For 12th Standard Students with Zero Programming Experience*
+*For beginner with Zero Programming Experience*

 > **Goal:** Take students from no coding background to building & deploying AI agents using **LangGraph**, with hands-on projects.